-In order to preserve its outstanding beauty, historic integrity, and natural habitat values, Point Cabrillo shall be pedestrian-oriented.
+In order to preserve its outstanding beauty, historic integrity, and natural habitat values, PCLSSHP shall be pedestrian-oriented.

-Recreational opportunities shall be provided for the local community and visitors to the Mendocino coast consistent with the preservation of natural, scenic, and historic resources, and without impacting the surrounding community.
+Recreational opportunities shall be provided for the local community and visitors to the Mendocino coast consistent with the preservation of natural, scenic, and historic resources, and without deleterious effects on the surrounding community.

 - 1. Emphasis shall be placed upon low-impact recreational activities that bring the public closer to nature. - 2.
 A trail system shall be structured to allow a variety of experiences, but designed to minimize visual and physical impacts on habitat and natural, scenic, and historic resources. - 3.
 The trail system and visitation shall be developed and improved consistent with public access policies as outlined in the 1998 Point Cabrillo Public Access Plan. - 4.
 Where necessary, improvements shall be made to the trail system to minimize impacts, direct access, and address public safety.
 Visitors shall be directed to remain on the trails. - 5.
-Vehicular traffic within the Light Station and Preserve shall be minimized.
+Vehicular traffic within PCLSSHP shall be minimized.
 The main access into the site shall be by foot.
 Bicycles may use Lighthouse Road, but shall not be allowed on trails.
 All equestrian use shall be prohibited. - 6.
-The primary route for public access to the Light Station and Preserve shall be via the entrance at Point Cabrillo Drive.
+The primary route for public access to PCLSSHP shall be via the entrance at Point Cabrillo Drive.
 Pedestrian access points from neighboring properties shall not be improved nor shall the public be directed to these access points. - 7.
 There shall be access opportunities for persons with limited mobility, including, where feasible, on improved trails.
 These shall be located and constructed so as to preserve natural, scenic, and historic resources. - 8.
 For public safety and protection of the resources, access shall be clearly directed, but constructed barriers shall be avoided. - 9.
 Unobtrusive seating is desirable in some locations including along Lighthouse Road and in the vicinity of the Light Station. - 10.
 Access to the north cove beach shall be retained, with improvements where necessary to avoid erosion. - 11.
-Point Cabrillo shall close to the public at sundown.
-Access to the Light Station after dark may be considered for special events or supervised activities. - 12.
-To mitigate traffic impacts, a bike and pedestrian trail shall be accommodated adjacent to Point Cabrillo Drive that will provide for public enjoyment and safety, and become part of a contiguous coastal trail.
+PCLSSHP shall close to the public at sundown.
+Access to the Light Station after dark may be considered for special events or supervised activities.